mguymon/model-citizen/README.md

 ### Field Annotations
  **@Default**: The default value for the field.
+   * _force_:  Force the value of the Default to always be set, even if the target field already has a value.
+Default is false.

 **@Mapped**: The value is mapped to another @Blueprint, default is the blueprint for
                matching field's Class.
 Mapped class can be set by the _target_ param.